alexsaves/finersurvey/README.md

 #### Text Question Definitions

-Text input questions are of type `text` but can have a `modifier` with `normal` or `multiline`.
+Text input questions are of type `text` but can have a `modifier` with `normal` or `multiline` or some input types (see below).
 Two unique attributes exist for labels to do with word and character counts also:

  * `wordcountmaxlabel` - (_String_) How many words are left.
 Default: "Words left".
  * `wordcountlabel` - (_String_) How many words in the text.
 Default: "Words".